guillaumelobet/science_valorisation/readme.md

 - [@guillaumelobet](https://twitter.com/guillaumelobet)

 This document was created for the [Let's talk science 2015](http://letstalkscience.be/) event.
+All documents, including the presentation I made for the plenary session are available in the [Github repo](https://github.com/guillaumelobet/science_valorisation)

 ## Outline of the workshop